elricmercer/elricmercer/README.md

-👋 Hi, I am Jahirul Alam Bhuyan.
+👋 Hi, I am Jahirul Alam Bhuyan, from Bangladesh

 I am currently a final year student of Asia Pacific University, Kuala Lumpur.
 My studies are on BSc.
 (Hons) in Computer Science.
 I have completed my O-Level and A-Level in India.
 I chose to take computer science because I love coding and developing applications.
 Currently I am working on my final year project, it's a web application, developed using